 Bretons of Northamptonshire

-Northamptonshire is an inland county in the eastern midlands bordered on the north by Leicestershire, Rutland, and Lincoln; on the east by Cambridge, Huntingdon, and Bedford; on the south by Buckingham and Oxford; and on the west by Warwick.
+Northamptonshire is an inland county in the eastern midlands bordered on the north by Leicestershire, Rutland, and Lincoln; on the east by Cambridge, Huntingdon, and Bedford; on the south by Buckingham and Oxford; and on the west by Warwickshire.
 A Belgic tribe--the Catuvellauni-- held it in the first century AD.
 After the Romans left, it became part of the Anglo-Saxon kingdom of Mercia, but was invaded by Danes in 889 and by Vikings from York under the leadership of Olaf in 940.
-The county seat, Northampton, was one of four fortified burhs in the southern portion of Danish Mercia.
-The other three were Bedford, Huntingdon, and Cambridge.
+Northampton was one of four fortified burhs in the southern portion of Danish Mercia, the other three were Bedford, Huntingdon, and Cambridge.
 All were fortified by large armies and were part of the larger administrative and military network of the five boroughs of the Danelaw.
 Scandinavian influence may still be seen in a “handful of Scandinavian place names” ending in "by", and "thorpe".
 (Katherine Holman, The Northern Conquest: Vikings in Britain and Ireland, “, p.
 63)